Nutrition and Foods

 About the Program

-The Nutrition and Foods curriculum emphasizes the relationship between food, food choices, nutrient metabolism, and preventive and therapeutic nutrition to meet the health and nutrient needs of individuals and groups.
+The Nutrition and Foods curriculum emphasizes the relationship between food, food choices, nutrient metabolism and preventive nutrition to meet the health and nutrient needs of individuals and groups.
 The BS in Nutrition and Foods requires four years of study and the completion of at least 182.0 credits.
-The curriculum is designed to provide a sound basis for careers in many areas of food, nutrition, and dietetics including wellness and disease prevention, the food industry, foodservice, and clinical practice.
-The study of the biochemical nature of nutrients and foods, their interaction with the environment, and their eventual metabolic fate is a strong career path for more research-minded students or those going on to graduate school in the health professions.
+The curriculum is designed to provide a sound basis for careers in many areas of food, nutrition and dietetics, including wellness and disease prevention, the food industry, food service and clinical practice.
+The study of the biochemical nature of nutrients and foods, their interaction with the environment and their eventual metabolic fate is also a strong career path for more research-minded students or those going on to graduate school in the health professions.

-The Academy of Nutrition and Dietetics is the nation's largest organization of food and nutrition professionals, most of whom are RD/RDNs (Note that the "RD" and "RDN" credential are the same credential).
-The Academy of Nutrition and Dietetics included the "RDN" to reflect that "all registered dietitians are nutritionists, but not all nutritionists are registered dietitians."
-In addition, the Academy of Nutrition and Dietetics states that adding the word "nutritionist" to the RD credential allows for a broader notion of wellness.
-Students entering higher education in 2021 to become an RD/RDN can follow one of the following pathways:
+The Academy of Nutrition and Dietetics is the nation's largest organization of food and nutrition professionals, most of whom are RD/RDNs (Note that the "RD" and "RDN" credentials are the same credential).
+Students entering higher education in 2023 to become an RD/RDN can follow one of the following pathways:

-Didactic Program in Dietetics and Accredited Dietetic Internship:
+Didactic Program in Dietetics, Master's Degree and Accredited Dietetic Internship:

-- An accredited, supervised practice program, also called a dietetic internship (DI) or Individualized Supervised Practice Pathway (IPP), at healthcare facilities, community agencies, and in food service operations.
-The internship must provide a minimum of 1200 hours of hands-on training.
+- Completion of an accredited, supervised practice program, also called a dietetic internship (DI), at healthcare facilities, community agencies and food service operations.
+The internship must provide a minimum of 1,000 hours of hands-on training.

 - Pass a national examination administered by the Commission on Dietetic Registration